 1. Enjoy a bite to eat

-The key to surviving a long layover is starting off with a meal.
-From Peruvian cuisine to Chinese, delis and cafes and fast-food options, you have some good options.
-Leisurely diners can head to Paprika or Pikeos for traditional Peruvian food, and Pardos Chicken serves up casual local-style chicken.
+The key to surviving a long layover is starting with a meal.
+From Peruvian cuisine to Chinese, delis and cafes and fast-food options, you have some excellent options.
+Leisurely diners can head to Paprika or Pikeos for traditional Peruvian food, and Pardos Chicken serves casual local-style chicken.
 Sample the pisco sour at Walak Bar at the Wyndham Hotel, just opposite the main terminal.
 International chains include McDonald’s, Papa John’s, Dunkin’ Donuts and Pinkberry.
 The real upside?
 All eateries are open 24-hours.

 2. Hang out in a lounge